hilton/hilton.github.com/blog/_posts/2020-02-25-maintenance-story-2006.md

 ## The wrong kind of legacy

 Given the complex domain, we expected complex code.
-We got more than merely complex code: we got complex _legacy code_, which in this case meant code written by someone else.
+We got more than merely complex code: we got complex _legacy code_, which in this case meant _code written by someone else_.
 While I had experience with the varying quality of other people’s code, this codebase consisted of the worst 100,000 lines of code I had ever seen.

 The system documentation posed a more serious issue: we didn’t get any.